Leon1207/3DGCTR/README.md

 sh scripts/train.sh -p python -g 1 -d scanrefer -c ScanRefer_3DDC_scst -n [NAME]
 ```

-- If you want to train and evaluate in Nr3D dataset, please modify some codes:
+- If you want to train and evaluate in the Nr3D dataset, please modify some codes:

 ```
 (i) Modifying nvocabs length from 3433 to 2937 in: